To mark the milestone of the 50th dead thing, it’s time to tackle one the big ones: mattresses.

 Some of those thrown out appear practically new, as bouncy and well-padded as the day they were born, but there are many others that speak rather too plainly of the mundane, corporeal reality of human existence – the weight, the friction, the gradual oozing and seeping of the flesh.
 More than most dead things (and there is some stiff competition, so to speak), the mattress hints at our own mortality, preserves it as little more than a smear, a mysterious darkening, a random stain of unknown origin.

 There are other more practical reasons as to why there are so many mattresses on the streets.
 With a bit of organising, the mattress is one item the local authority will come and take away.
-There are also recycling schemes which will collect mattresses and reuse all the component elements including the steel, wood, padding and fabric.
+There are also recycling schemes which will collect mattresses and recycle all the component elements including the steel, wood, padding and fabric.

 So while there are undoubtedly many mattresses out there that have simply been dumped (one unsourced estimate says 1.25 million in Australia per year), many others are also merely in limbo or bardo, waiting to commence the next stage of their journey.